 Multi-temperature zones usually offer three different temperatures within a unit.
-Often, there will be two compartments for storing reds and whites for serving, and one large section for storing wine in the long term.
+Often, there will be two compartments for storing reds and whites for serving and one large section for storing wine for the long term.

-This is ideal for medium to large-sized wine collections, or if you simply want to prepare wine for serving as well as having wine storing in the long term undisturbed.
+This is ideal for medium to large-sized wine collections, or if you simply want to prepare wine for serving as well as having wine stored for the long term undisturbed.
 A single-zone unit may let you down if you have a variety of wines, or you enjoy both reds and whites.
-Single zone units are ideal for storing just one type of wine at one set temperature.
+Single-zone units are ideal for storing just one type of wine at one set temperature.

 If you have a wine cooler with dual temperature zones, then you can store your reds at their optimal storage temperature of 12°C and your whites and sparkling wines at a slightly lower temperature of 9°C or 10°C. You can find compact dual-zone wine coolers that can fit under countertops, but also larger units that can stand freely or be integrated next to your regular fridge.